juanmait/seedjs/seed-lib-agnostic/README.md

 ## Use Cases

 This are the _ideal_ use cases.
 As such, not always will be posible to stay _aligned_.
-So some of the restrictions can be easily disabled via configuring eslint, tsconfig and or installing the desired @types.
+Some of the restrictions can be easily disabled via configuring eslint, tsconfig and/or installing the desired @types.

 1. _**Agnostic libraries**_ that _should_ NOT call native APIs at all, neither
    from Nodejs or the browser.